-Interest expenses on debts to credit institutions represent interest expenses related to the loans provided to Vesteda Finance B.V.
+Interest expenses on debts to credit institutions represent interest expenses related to the loans provided to VF.
 The interest payable relates to the debts to credit institutions.

-Contingencies and commitments.
+Contingencies and commitments

-Thera are non-liabilities not reflected in the balance sheet.
+Thera are no liabilities not reflected in the balance sheet.